-Adding to cart on this page will get you access to the online streaming version of this course which you can watch from any internet-connected device.
-If you prefer to purchase the DVD click here (link coming soon).
+Adding to cart on this page will get you access to the online video version of this course which you can watch from any internet-connected device.
+If you prefer to purchase the DVD click here.

 Here at ConcealedCarry.com, we are defensive-minded shooters focused on the firearm as a defensive tool.
 However, we are the first ones to admit that you are more likely in life to need medical training and supplies than a firearm… and if you ever need a firearm you are definitely going to need medical training and supplies.